ctp-eos/ctp-sci/CTP Energy: Not Just a New Science - A New Model of Reality.md

 ## Section III: CTP as Epistemology — Not Just New Physics, but Knowing: Accounting for New Forces and the Abstract CTP Reality Layer (C-Domain)

-CTP Energy Science introduces a *new epistemological mode*—a way of structuring human knowledge that transcends third-party empirical reductionism.
+CTP Energy Science *(CTPSci or the CTPSci Sciences)* introduces a *new epistemological mode(l)* — a way of structuring human knowledge that transcends third-party empirical reductionism while also offering a new reality **ontological framework**.

 This epistemology acknowledges: